MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/textbuilder/textbuilder-appendline-method.md

 ---
 title: "TextBuilder.AppendLine Method"
-description: "Appends a copy of the specified string followed by the default line terminator to the end of the current TextBuilder object.
-If this parameter is omitted, only the line terminator will be appended." ms.author: solsen ms.custom: na ms.date: 05/31/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na
+description: "Appends a copy of the specified string followed by the default line terminator to the end of the current TextBuilder object." ms.author: solsen ms.custom: na ms.date: 06/23/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na